Why the Immune System Is the Best Protection Against Infections

-The antibodies released in the blood reach the site of the infection where they bind to the pathogens.
+The antibodies released in the circulation reach the site of the infection where they bind to the pathogens.
 They may exert there different types of action.
-The list is impressive and shows how potent the adaptive immune system is:
+The list is impressive and shows how potent the adaptive immune system can be:

 - Lyse the pathogens

-- Neutralize the pathogens by aggregation or agglutination: they bind the pathogens together and make them inactive
+- Neutralize the pathogens by aggregation or agglutination: antibodies bind the pathogens together and make them inactive

 - Immobilize or slow down the pathogens: fewer can reach body cells and attach to them

 - Inhibit the pathogenic potential of microbes by blocking their receptors